 Mar 03, 2021 Travel Guide: Tulum Ruins

 Transportation: Options for transportation are a rental car, taxi, driver for the day, or bicycle.
 Parking at Tulum ruins is easily accessible and from research varies 100-160 pesos.
 Parking is quite expensive when compared to entrance price.
-Cheapest way of transport is biking to the entrance where you can ride the 3/4 mile walk up and park your bike for free.
+Cheapest way of transport is biking to the entrance where you can ride the 3/4 mile ,walk up, and then park your bike for free.
 However, if you purchased a Tulum guided excursion tour most tours offer transportation included in the fixed price.
 The parking lot is 3/4 mile from entrance to ruins.
 You can walk this or take a small train for a fee of 62 pesos=2.97 USD per person.
 We walked and were at the entrance in no time.

 When to Visit: Tulum Ruins is open 8am-5pm.
 It is best to visit early in the morning or in the evening.
 Since tour buses arrive all throughout the day it can become crowded.
 We did visit around 9am and there were a good amount of people visiting it did not seem crowded, however; as we were leaving it looked like tour buses were arriving.
 Also better to visit during weekdays.
-Thank goodness cruise ship tourists were not visiting currently so it was less of a crowd.
+Thank goodness cruise ship tourists were not visiting currently, so it was less of a crowd.
 Entrance fee to the Tulum ruins is 80 pesos per person=3.83 USD.

 Tulum Ruins Tour vs Independent Travel: I am always pro independent travel at a leisurely pace.
 It is more budget friendly and can always be tailored to your travels vs traveling in a tour group.
 However, the perks of traveling in a tour group is you can sit back and relax while a tour guide introduces the history and most notable spots.
 Typically a bus for transportation, guide, and ticket prices are included in the tour group fixed price.
-Typical tour prices can run you anywhere from $50-250USD per person depending on what is all included.
+Tour prices can run you anywhere from $50-250USD per person depending on what is all included.
 At the ruins information center we were quoted $15 USD per person with guide or $35 USD per person with guided tour and after a boat tour to see the ruins from sea and then a small snorkeling excursion.

 What to Pack: Certain temples and historic sites make you cover shoulders and knees.
 There were no guidelines for dress upon entrance.
 However, things to wear are swimsuits and coverups.
 No place to change into swimwear so best to wear it upon arrival.
 Since Covid-19 you cannot swim on the beach at the Tulum ruins.
 Although since guidelines are changing daily you may have the opportunity to swim or walk along the beach.
 The views are amazing and the beach pristine.
-Also pack sunscreen, hats, and a fan if you cannot take the heat and prevent sun damage.
+Also pack sunscreen, hats, and a fan if you cannot take the heat and to prevent sun damage.
 The ruins do not have much shade and is open aired so be prepared.
 Also note no food/drink vendors are inside the actual ruins.
 So pack a snack and water.
 The ground is unpaved so bring comfortable walking shoes.

 Pesos or USD: Upon research it is noted to bring pesos.
 There is an ATM machine at the entrance and per reviews is always down.
 Therefore you have to go to the currency exchange counter at the entrance and has a large fee for exchanging currency.
 I would bring a good amount of pesos while visiting before arrival.